 Single Take – Samsung’s camera mode that enables you to capture a variety of photos and videos, using all three cameras, with a single press of the shutter button – is better than ever thanks to the addition of a new slow-mo option, and it remains one of the highlights of Samsung phones.

 For example, if you’re taking photos of unpredictable pets or fast-moving children you’re likely to find that Single Take maximizes your chances of getting some usable shots and/or clips.

-The telephoto camera here is impressive too, offering 3x optical zoom and up to 30x digital zoom.
+The telephoto camera here is impressive too, offering 3x hybrid zoom and up to 30x digital zoom.
 The results aren’t going to compare to what you’ll get from the two telephoto cameras on the Galaxy S21 Ultra, but this is still a fun feature to play around with.

 We found photos of far away objects taken at 10x and below were of decent quality and perfectly usable.
 Anything higher than that becomes very grainy, and the quality deteriorates quickly.

 The 10MP selfie camera on the front of the phone is less headline-grabbing, but it proved capable enough during our testing.
 With the world increasingly staying in touch via video calls in this era of lockdowns, you’ll find this camera is up to the task, and we found it gave us some great selfie results too.

 Another new feature for the Galaxy S21 is a Director’s View mode, which enables you to shoot with the front and rear cameras at the same time.
 The idea here is vloggers and other content creators can capture reaction shots of themselves, which they can splice in alongside their main footage.